smatcha/Problem-Set-4/US_500_metadata.md

-phone1 | primary contact number of citizen phone2 | secondary contact number of citizen email | e-mail address of citizen web | web address of company that employs the citien
+phone1 | primary contact number of citizen phone2 | secondary contact number of citizen email | e-mail address of citizen web | web address of company that employs the citizen